Squid: Ecology

 Squid mostly have an annual life cycle, growing fast and dying soon after spawning.
 The diet changes as they grow but mostly consists of large zooplankton and small nekton.
 In Antarctica for example, krill is the main constituent of the diet, with other food items being amphipods, other small crustaceans, and large arrow worms.
 Fish are also eaten, and some squid are cannibalistic.

-As well as occupying a key role in the food chain, squid are an important prey for predators including sharks, sea birds, seals and whales.
+Different species of squid vary wildly in size, and even giant squid young are rice-grain-sized at hatching.
+Throughout their life cycle, they can serve as a food source for many sizes of predator.
 Juvenile squid provide part of the diet for worms and small fish.
+Larger squid are food for larger predators, including sharks, sea birds, seals and whales.

 When researchers studied the contents of the stomachs of elephant seals in South Georgia, they found 96% squid by weight.
 In a single day, a sperm whale can eat 700 to 800 squid, and a Risso's dolphin entangled in a net in the Mediterranean was found to have eaten angel clubhook squid, umbrella squid, reverse jewel squid and European flying squid, all identifiable from their indigestible beaks.

 Ornithoteuthis volatilis, a common squid from the tropical Indo-Pacific, is predated by yellowfin tuna, longnose lancetfish, common dolphinfish and swordfish, the tiger shark, the scalloped hammerhead shark and the smooth hammerhead shark.
 Sperm whales also hunt this species extensively as does the brown fur seal.
 In the Southern Ocean, penguins and wandering albatrosses are major predators of Gonatus antarcticus.

+Parasites

+Squid can be hosts to a variety of different parasites that make them unsafe for human consumption.
+The most harmful is a zoonotic Anisakis nematode also known as herring worm disease.
+The larvae of this parasite use the squid as an intermediate host and typically do not harm the squid, but still propose a large risk if consumed by humans.